 - Complete an online DSA application through your funding body.
 Alternatively, complete a paper application form if you’re not applying for other types of Student Finance (maintenance loan/tuition fee loan) which you will need to download from your funding body’s DSA website.

 - As part of your application you will need to send written evidence of your autism to the funding body.
+If you are applying online, once you’ve submitted your online DSA application, go to your ‘To Do List’ where you will find the options for submitting evidence digitally.

 If you’ve received any other diagnosis in addition to autism, you should also send in evidence of this as it might lead to you receiving other types of DSA support.